 “Volunteering with others taught me that everyone has something good and useful to contribute as part of a caring community.
 People shine when their voices and efforts are appreciated.
 In large part, Raleigh's identity as a great place to live rests on these volunteers paying it forward in our schools, parks, churches, neighborhoods and other groups.
 That is why I have always been a strong advocate for citizen engagement in building the identity our city.
 The wisdom that comes out of that civic work and participation improves our lives and strengthens our shared bonds of caring and responsibility for Raleigh's future and prosperity.”

 These are exciting times in Raleigh.
-From finalizing the Dix Park Deal and the groundbreaking for Raleigh Union Station to improvements in affordable housing and transit options, Russ continues to play a vital role in placing Raleigh at the top of national rankings.
+From creating our new Dix Park and Raleigh Union Station to improvements in affordable housing and transit options, Russ continues to play a vital role in placing Raleigh at the top of national rankings.
 Getting to the top required doing many things right, including listening closely to citizens and making solid investments that provide a high quality of life at an affordable cost.
-Staying there demands finding thoughtful solutions for quality growth that protects our neighborhoods.
+Staying there demands finding thoughtful solutions for quality growth that is mindful of our environment, our neighborhoods, and Raleigh's heritage.
 Russ notes:

 “Raleigh is a beautiful city with a great history and a great future.
 I have had the opportunity to drink from the well dug by others and to pay it forward with my own contributions - big and small - to the life and health of my fellow citizens.
 I ‘m excited to build on our accomplishments together as we shape Raleigh for coming generations through diversity, inclusivity, innovation, sustainability, entrepreneurship, and caring.
 As we go forward we must make sure we are promoting high quality growth that also protects neighborhoods.
 Accomplishing both of these goals is the difference between growing a big city and growing a GREAT city."